 In the first attempt, the spacing and colors used don’t help the reader immediately identify the important information on the card.
 Once fixed, your eye instantly finds the name on the card and knows its importance.

 Graphic designers, like any other profession, are constantly learning and strengthening their skills.

 Basic design elements like minimalist design are unlikely to change suddenly, but there are always new ways to approach your designs and creative approach.

-- Another video about color theory, with some additional information about color contrasts.
+- Learn additional information about color contrasts.